Phillies slug 4 HRs, top Braves | Devdiscourse

 Hernandez singled to right, and Franco eluded catcher Brian McCann to slide in safely for a 6-4 Phillies advantage in the sixth.
 Acuna crushed his 39th home run of the season, a solo shot to center, with two outs in the seventh off Blake Parker to close within 6-5.

-Dansby Swanson lined out to left with runners at second and third and two outs to close the eighth.
-In the eighth, Sean Rodriguez doubled home Haseley, and Realmuto later hit a two-run homer to right for a 9-5 lead.
+The Braves' Dansby Swanson lined out to left with runners at second and third and two outs to end the eighth.
+In the bottom of the eighth, Sean Rodriguez doubled home Haseley, and Realmuto later hit a two-run homer to right for a 9-5 lead.
 It was Realmuto's career-best 25th home run.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)